dkellner/emacs.d/README.md

 # My Emacs configuration

 Simply put, this is my configuration for Emacs.
-To a greater degree, it is an ongoing attempt to discover how my ideal computation environment should look like.
+To a greater degree, it is an ongoing attempt to discover how my ideal computing environment should look like.

 There are many others like it (see "Inspirations" at the end of this file).
 As